dcycle/starterkit-mediawiki/README.md

 Extensions are installed in the Dockerfile, and you will probably need to modify that in your own fork or copy of this repo.

-You must also add the line "include('/load-extensions.php');" to your unversioned copy of LocalSettings.php once your wiki is set up.

 Errors and PHP logs
 -----